The easiest way to clean reclaimed wood

 The top plank hasn’t been touched yet, which is all full of mildew.

 The 2nd cedar plank has been pressure washed, then lightly sanded.

 Isn’t it gorgeous?!
 You seriously cannot get this outcome any other way!

 How to clean reclaimed wood easily and quickly:

 - Lay out all the planks on the lawn.

 - With the pressure turned down low, make one pass across each board with a pressure washer, taking care not to remove all the patina.

 - Flip the boards over and do the same to the other side.

-- Allow to air dry.
+- Prop boards up on a cement surface to air dry.